 According to Searle, there are two types of rules, namely regulative and constitutive rules (Searle 1969: Chap.
 2.5).
 Regulative rules regulate a pre-existing activity, an activity whose existence is logically independent of the rules.
 Regulative rules characteristically take the form of or can be paraphrased as imperatives, e.g., "Officers must wear ties at dinner".
 Constitutive rules constitute an activity the existence of which is logically dependent on the rules.
 Constitutive rules can be paraphrased as "X counts as Y in context C".
 A typical example is an introduction of a term used in a game., e.g., "A checkmate is made when the king is attacked in such a way that no move will leave it unattacked" (p.
 34f).
 Both rules can be expressed in BO-Logic.
-In BO-system for officers $\langle BB{officer}, OB{officer} \rangle$, the FO-translation of sentence "Officers wear ties at dinner" is a member of $OB{officer}$.
-Similarly, in BO-system of chess $\langle BB{chess}, OB{chess} \rangle$, the FO-translation of sentence "A checkmate is made if and only if the king is attacked in such a way that no move will leave it unattacked" is a member of BB{chess} .
+In BO-system for officers (BB{officer}, OB{officer}), the FO-translation of sentence "Officers wear ties at dinner" is a member of OB{officer}.
+Similarly, in BO-system of chess (BB{chess}, OB{chess}), the FO-translation of sentence "A checkmate is made if and only if the king is attacked in such a way that no move will a way that no move will explicit the FO-translation of sentence "Officers wear ties at dinner" is a member of OB{officer}.